Creation of a Geo-Redundant On-Premise Cloud

 Visualisation of the network interaction.
 Three locations are connected to the internet.
 Location 2 and 3 are connected to location 1 via a VPN tunnel but do not have a direct connection.

-The starting network setup is figured by the image.
+The starting network setup is pictured by the image.
 All three locations are connected to the internet.
 The grey location (location 1) is supposed to be the master location as it has the fixed public IPv4 address.
-It has a VPN tunnel to location 2 and 3.
+It has a VPN tunnel to location 2 and 3 (green links).
 The locations 2 and 3 do not have a VPN tunnel to each other but can connect the other location via the hop to location 1.
 Also there is an existing PVE node in location 1 with an existing PBS node.
 The plan is to get an additional PVE node to each location 2 and 3 via the following steps.

 Creating a cluster and adding a cluster member in a remote network

-Creating of cluster available networking
+Creation of cluster available networking

 TODO